 You know what actually works?

-Small improvements done consistently over time work — we have proof in the nearly 100,000 clients we’ve helped through Precision Nutrition Coaching method.
+Small improvements done consistently over time work — we have proof in the over 100,000 clients we’ve helped through Precision Nutrition Coaching method.

 You might be trying to make a meal out of hospital cafeteria food, or gas station food, or airplane food.
 You might be spending hours awake with a newborn in the middle of the night, or stuck in yet another full-day meeting.